Arriving and settling in

 Information on restricted movement can be found on the HSE website.

-To maximise our ability to support your health, safety and welfare, we are encouraging all new international students to stay in one of RCSI’s recommended student accommodation residences for their first year in RCSI.
+To maximise our ability to support your health, safety and welfare, we are encouraging all new international students to stay in one of RCSI’s recommended student accommodation residences for your first year in RCSI.
 This will enable us to provide each student with dedicated support during your first two weeks in Dublin and assist in getting you settled into your first year at RCSI.

 For our new students, upon arrival you will be greeted and shown the facilities of your new home.
 The students within each unit will be a ‘Student Pod’.
 This Student Pod will be part of your immediate student network, and during the restricted movement phase students can get to know each other, while maintaining physical distancing measures.